Abdul-Aziz026/OOP/README.md

 ### what is constructor and distructor?
-A **constructor** in C++ is a special method that is automatically called when an object of a class is created.
+- **constructor** in C++ is a special method that is automatically called when an object of a class is created.
-**constructor** is special type of function that is used to initialized the object. it's name is the same in which class it's belongs to.
+- **constructor** is special type of function that is used to initialized the object.
+- it's name is the same in which class it's belongs to.

-A **destructor** works opposite to constructor; it destructs the objects of classes.Destructor is an instance member function that is called automatically whenever an object is going to be destroyed.
+- **destructor** works opposite to constructor;
+- it destructs the objects of classes.Destructor is an instance member function that is called automatically whenever an object is going to be destroyed.
 ```cpp
 #include <iostream>
 using namespace std;